 All the best.

+Hi.
 I help increase sales through customer success.
-This also subsumes being a marketing and sales strategist.

-Let me know if you need help to think through.
+Let me know if you need my help to achieve the above.

 All the best.